Barcelona in February (2024): Festivals, Food and Fun!

 But if you want something to take your Barcelona food experience to the next level, check out this Paella Cooking Experience and Boqueria Market Tour.
 It’s a great way to learn (under the guidance of a professional chef) while getting to enjoy what you make at the end!

-Art lovers will not want to miss the Museu Picasso de Barcelona, which houses one of the most extensive collections of Pablo Picasso’s artwork.
+Art lovers won’t want to miss the Museu Picasso de Barcelona, which houses one of the most extensive collections of Pablo Picasso’s artwork.
 The museum features over 4,000 works, including paintings, sculptures, and ceramics, showcasing the artist’s remarkable talent and creativity.

-February’s quieter atmosphere means you can take your time to appreciate the incredible art on display.
+February’s quieter atmosphere means you can take your time to appreciate the incredible art on display (and, let’s be honest, it’s nice to escape the chill outside a bit).

 Escape the city and head to Montserrat, a stunning mountain range just an hour’s train ride from Barcelona.
 Home to a breathtaking monastery and stunning views, Montserrat is a popular day trip for both locals and visitors.